adeebAhmad1/product-hunt/client/README.md

 ## Available Scripts

 In the project directory, you can run:
+- Logo (link to logo or jpeg/png upload)
+- Name
+- Category/Tag (Type of product)
+- Free version (yes or no)
+- Min.
+Paid Membership
+- One sentence description
 ### `npm start`

 Runs the app in the development mode.\